JulieHe112/JulieHe112.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am Jiayun (Julie) He, currently an Honours student in Biomedical Science at the University of Melbourne.
+I completed my Bachelor's degree in Biomedical Science from the University of Melbourne in 2024.

 ## Research Interests